alpYener123/FindGeoLocation/README.md

 Works for Turkish cities only.

-3 ways to get the location from the metadata
-- ["user"]["location"]
-- ["place"]["full_name"]
-- ["geo"]

-2 main ways: To guess or not to guess
+First, gather the necessary files via class GatherFiles.
+Then, conduct the search.
+An example can be found below.
+The necessary data for the GatherFiles object can be found under ```data/```

+Population bias
-- Guess: If a person has entered a district name that is included in multiple cities, estimate that the person is from the city with the larger population.
-Guess parameter is set to ```False``` by default.
+- Active: If a district name is included in multiple cities, estimate that the tweet is from the city with the larger population. pop_bias parameter is set to ```False``` by default.
-- No guess: If multiple cities are found, skip that district and search for a more specific (smaller) one
+- Inactive: Do not do this

 Districts searched:
 - City name